Zoetermeer: Wijkposten

 Zoetermeer has a network of "wijkposten" ("neighbourhood stations"), which provide more direct contacts between the municipality and the inhabitants of the neighbourhoods.
 The wijkposten employ personnel to deal with housing issues and provide space for local police officers.
 There are six wijkposten throughout Zoetermeer.
 Buytenwegh de Leyens, Meerzicht, Oosterheem and Rokkeveen have a wijkpost each, while Noordhove and Seghwaert share a common station and Wijkpost Center serves Dorp, Driemanspolder, Palenstein and Stadscentrum, which are for some purposes also lumped together as "Zoetermeer Centrum".

-Other Former Neighbourhoods
+Other former neighbourhoods

 Dorp (1962)

 Literally meaning "village", this wijk covers mostly the territory of the pre-existing village of Zoetermeer, with the central Dorpstraat (village street) with historic buildings serving as a shopping and recreation area.
 The area also features the historic De Hoop windmill, which unlike many other windmills in the area used for drainage, has always been used as a flourmill.
 The postcode for Zoetermeer-Dorp is 2712.